JanssenProject/jans/docs/casa/administration/custom-branding.md

 With "Primary buttons" we refer to the vast majority of buttons that trigger some action such as saving, updating or accepting - whether in the user pages or the admin UI itself.
 "Cancel" covers undo, close or cancel, while "Misc" is for anything not fitting any of the previous usages.

-You can choose "Use defaults" if you feel comfortable with the [Bootstrap-like](https://getbootstrap.com/docs/4.4/components/buttons/) colors offered in Gluu Casa.
+You can choose "Use defaults" if you feel comfortable with the [Bootstrap-like](https://getbootstrap.com/docs/4.4/components/buttons/) colors offered in Jans Casa.

 ## Using the external assets directory